AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 {{redeploy-warning}}

-**Prerequisites:**
+>[!PREREQUISITES]
+>

-- Login credentials for the Adobe Commerce account page, or for the New Relic license associated with your project
+>- Login credentials for the Adobe Commerce account page, or for the New Relic license associated with your project
-- [Admin-level access](../project/user-access.md) to the Starter environments to configure
+>- [Admin-level access](../project/user-access.md) to the Starter environments to configure
-- Credentials to access the [Admin](https://experienceleague.adobe.com/docs/commerce-admin/systems/user-accounts/permissions.html) for the environment
+>- Credentials to access the [Admin](https://experienceleague.adobe.com/docs/commerce-admin/systems/user-accounts/permissions.html) for the environment

 **To configure New Relic for Starter environments**: